Downtown Boys (band): History

 In 2015, Ruiz and DeFrancesco launched the online magazine Spark Mag in collaboration with grassroots advocacy group Demand Progress.
 The site aims to feature underground and radical artists and connect fans to organizing work.

 In 2017, the band played the Coachella Music and Arts festival.
-They later released an open letter denouncing the festival's business practices and claimed that they would donate "a portion of the money" paid to them by Coachella to unspecified LGBTQ organizations.
-The amount donated and the recipients have not been made public.
+They later released an open letter denouncing the festival's business practices and donated "a portion of the money" paid to them by Coachella to the LGBTQ organizations Prysm and FIERCE.
+That same year, the band helped lead efforts to pressure the SXSW music festival to remove a contract clause threatening to work with Immigration and Customs Enforcement (ICE) to deport foreign artists who violated contract terms.
+The campaign was successful, and SXSW removed the contract clause.
 Later that year, the band released their third LP Cost of Living on Sub Pop Records.

+In 2020, in light of the COVID-19 pandemic, Downtown Boys contributed to a benefit compilation titled "The Song Is Coming From Inside The House."
+Organized by indie rock band Strange Ranger, proceeds from the 24-track album went to Groundswell's Rapid Response Fund, to support organizations led by women of color and transgender individuals.

 The band composed the original music for the biographical film Miss Marx (2020) by Italian director Susanna Nicchiarelli.
 Their soundtrack won the David di Donatello award for Best Music, and the Venice Film Festival Soundtrack Stars Award.

+Members of the band were central to the founding of the musician advocacy organization United Musicians and Allied Workers (UMAW), which has run campaigns around issues such as streaming royalties, increased compensation at the SXSW music festival, and more.